With winter well and truly on the way, residents can assist in reducing winter smoke and ensure their fires are burning correctly.

-Some simple tips to reduce wood smoke pollution are:
+Some simple steps to reduce wood smoke pollution are:

-- Don’t let your heater smolder overnight – keep enough air in the fire to maintain a flame.
+- Don’t let your heater smoulder overnight – keep enough air in the fire to maintain a flame.

 - Burn only dry, aged hardwood in your wood heater.
-Unseasoned wood has a higher moisture content which creates excess smoke.
+Unseasoned wood has lots of moisture, which causes a fire to smoke.

 - Store your wood under cover in a dry, ventilated area.
-Freshly cut wood generally needs to be stored for eight to twelve months.
+Freshly cut wood needs to be stored for at least eight to twelve months.

-- Never burn rubbish, driftwood, painted or treated wood.
+- Never burn rubbish, driftwood or painted or treated wood.
 These pollute the air and can produce poisonous gases.

 - When lighting a cold heater, use plenty of dry kindling to establish a good fire quickly.

 - Use several small logs rather than one large log and stack them loosely in your heater, so air can circulate around them.
-Don’t cram the firebox.
+Don’t cram the firebox full.